Attempted assassination of Abdel Fattah al-Burhan: Responsibility

-The SAF blamed the RSF for the attack, but the latter denied responsibility and blamed Islamists, particularly the El Baraa Ibn Malik Brigade as part of infighting between the SAF and its allies.
+The SAF blamed the RSF for the attack, but the latter denied responsibility and blamed Islamists, particularly the Al-Bara' ibn Malik Battalion as part of infighting between the SAF and its allies.
 The SAF later said that it had determined the exact location from where the drones were launched.

 Aftermath

 Following the attempted assassination, al-Burhan addressed the audience at the ceremony, saying that he ruled out negotiations with the RSF and that "We will not retreat, we will not surrender, and we will not negotiate."